 That being the case, the underlying principles have not changed.

-So, this section is going to be about organising your home and I would like to divide this into two parts.
+In this section we are going to deal with organizing our home and I would like to divide this into two parts.

-- Is to declutter or detox the house as I like to call it.
+I love calling the process of giving away, donating and throwing out things a detox of my home.
 Just by saying detoxing, I already have a sense of clean and healthy and that feels good.
 So this part is about detoxing and getting things in order to create a warm home for my family and me.

 When we detox, we will be doing the following: